Volume 16, Issue 2 (Spring 2026) PTJ 2026, 16(2): 233-238 | Back to browse issues page

 URL: http://ptj.uswr.ac.ir/article-1-815-en.html

-Abstract: (1269 Views)
+Abstract: (1437 Views)

-Case Presentation: This case study reports the rehabilitation of a 30-year-old male professional fast bowler who presented with a Grade 2C rotator cuff tear, SLAP tear and signs of shoulder impingement confirmed by MRI.
+Case Presentation: This case study reports the rehabilitation of a 30-year-old male professional fast bowler who presented with a Grade 2C rotator cuff tear, SLAP tear and signs of shoulder impingement confirmed by magnetic resonance imaging (MRI).
 The athlete underwent arthroscopic repair followed by a structured 12-week rehabilitation program.
+The rehabilitation protocol was delivered in three progressive phases focusing on pain management, range of motion (ROM) restoration, scapular and rotator cuff strengthening and sport-specific drills.
+Psychological readiness was concurrently addressed using the injury psychological readiness to return to sport scale.
+Outcomes were measured using the visual analogue scale (VAS), shoulder pain and disability index (SPADI), injury-psychological readiness to return to sport scale (I-PRRS), ROM and manual muscle testing (MMT).
+Assessments were conducted at baseline, 6 weeks, and 12 weeks postoperatively.

-Conclusion: A multidimensional, phased rehabilitation program that integrates physical and psychological recovery strategies can effectively restore shoulder function and performance in elite fast bowlers’ post-surgery.
-This case underscores the importance of individualized, sport specific rehabilitation in overhead athletes.
+Conclusion: A multidimensional, phased rehabilitation program that integrates physical and psychological recovery strategies can effectively restore shoulder function and performance in elite fast bowlers post-surgery.
+This case underscores the importance of individualized, sport specific rehabilitation in overhead athletes

 Type of Study: case report | Subject: Sport injury and corrective exercises

-Received: 2025/08/23 | Accepted: 2025/09/15 | Published: 2026/04/16
+Received: 2025/08/23 | Accepted: 2025/09/15 | Published: 2026/04/1

 Add your comments about this article : Your username or Email: